MeteoSwiss-APN/phenology_curve_fitting/README.md

   5. Create a new conda environment: `conda env create -f environment.yml` (confirm with y, this will take a minute)
   6. Activate the new conda environment: `conda activate phenology_curve_fitting`
   7. Start the R-Console: `R`
-  8. Install two additional R-Packages not available in conda: `install.packages(c("sicegar", "AeRobiology"))` (this will also take a while)
+  8. Install two additional R-Packages not available in conda: `install.packages(c("sicegar", "AeRobiology"), repos = "https://cloud.r-project.org")` (this will also take a while)
   9. Make the IRKernel available by executing: `IRkernel::installspec()`
   10. Close the R-Console: `q()`
   11. Start the Jupyter Notebook: `jupyter notebook` in the BASH terminal